 His look . . . did things.

-Patty suddenly felt oddly . . . unprepared.
-Less than a good offering.
-She was out of shape, and wore too much clothing, and although her cardio wasn’t shabby, she knew she’d barely provide enough blood for the—
+Patty suddenly felt oddly unprepared.
+She was not a good offering.
+She was out of shape, and hid too much of her skin, and although her cardio wasn’t shabby, she knew she’d barely provide enough blood for the—

 “English,” he said, adapting with frightening speed.

 “Yeah.
 English.
 And you owe me some answers.
 Now, buddy.”
 She sounded braver than she felt.
 But then again, that was most of life.

 Of course, he took a step toward her.

 Pressure filled her head with words that were not hers (present, sacrifice, unworthy, blood), and she shook it off again.
 To hell with this, she thought, and introduced the steel-toed tip of her boot to the golden man’s loincloth.